 - it will use commercially available anti-virus software to prevent the inclusion of any bugs, errors, viruses, Disabling Code, or anything which adversely affects the ability of the Sitepass Platform to operate in accordance with the relevant user requirements and otherwise under the Terms.

 - Subject to clause 13.1, Sitepass does not provide any warranties or guarantees regarding the Sitepass Platform, Sitepass Apps or any of the Sitepass Materials stored on or third party softwares on or accessible from the Sitepass Platform.

 - Sitepass does not provide any representations or warranties:

 - that the use or operation of the Sitepass Platform, Sitepass Apps or any of its functions will be uninterrupted or error-free;

-- that the Sitepass Platform or any of its functions are suitable for any particular purpose or have any performance, functionality or security features;
+- that the Sitepass Platform or any of its functions are suitable for any particular purpose;

 - that the Sitepass Platform, Apps or Courses will be accurate, reliable or fit for any particular purpose; or

 - To the fullest extent permitted by law: